rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

 :::note

 There's currently a [known issue](https://github.com/rancher/dashboard/issues/9249) where nodeSelector can't be updated from the Rancher UI.
-Continue installing the chart and then edit the daemonset manually to set the `nodeSelector`:
+Continue installing the chart and then edit the Daemonset manually to set the `nodeSelector`:

 ```yaml
 nodeSelector: